aamirhatim/tracker_compare_ee432/README.md

 # Real-Time Object Tracking Performance on Mobile Robots
+### Aamir Husain
-## EECS 432: Advanced Computer Vision (Winter 2018)
+### EECS 432: Advanced Computer Vision (Winter 2018)
 ### Northwestern University
-### Aamir Husain

 ## Introduction
 Object detection and tracking has been a widely studied area in computer vision.
 With constant innovations in technology, our computational efficiency has tremendously increased, allowing complicated processes like object tracking to be a realistic application.
 One main struggle with current technology, however, is getting reliable performance on lower-end devices or products that are severely limited by space and power - like a mobile robot.
-This project narrows in on this area of object tracking and detection, applying a series of object tracking algorithms on video samples and comparing their performance offline and in real-time.
+This project narrows in on this area of object tracking and detection, applying a series of object tracking algorithms on video samples and comparing their performance off-line and in real-time.

 ## Setup
 ### Required Software/Packages